sillito/se-lab/studies/pair-programming.markdown

 		void put(Comparable)
 		boolean find(Comparable)

 You should randomly decide the order of the sessions above and randomly assign task A and task B to sessions.
-Feel free to make adjustments to the study setup as needed.

 Participants in sessions 2 and 3 (i.e., when they don't have a partner) should be asked to 'think-aloud' during the session.
 For all sessions, the researcher should be present and take field notes about interesting events, comments, etc.

-## Analysis

-The main focus of your analysis should be on comparing the number of defects in code developed using pair programming with the code produced using solo programming (and review).
-Before the sessions you will need to prepare an extensive test suite for the code your participants are asked to write.
-After the sessions you will use a combination of your tests suite and inspection to quantify the number of defects.
-In this analysis do not confusing failures with defects!
-Specifically, you should compute the following numbers:

-	DPP: Number of defects in code from pair programming
-	DSP: Number of defects in code from solo programming, before review
-	DCR: Number of defects caught by review

-In class we will run simple statistical tests on the combined data from all students in the course.

-Take this further by characterizing the nature of the defects by categorizing them in some way (e.g., off-by-one, logical errors, ...).
-Finally, you should use your field notes and other observations to explore interesting differences between the sessions and look for hints of factors that might explain differences in the number or types of defects.

 ## Report